iit-technology-ambit/Syphus/README.md

 Please send your PRs to JWoC_Dev branch and NOT to `master`.

+## For Uploading To Backend

+Either visit backend API and use Swagger or use the scripts present in `scripts` folder.

+For using the scripts, set appropriate environment variables first.

 ## AutoDeployment

 `Master` branch is linked with the main server by [Midgard](https://midgard.iit-techambit.in).
 Any commits pushed to this branch will be instantly deployed in production.